-For more information see The Library of Congress article
+For more information on the SF Bomb see The Library of Congress article

 This view from Nob Hill looking up Taylor at Jackson to Vallejo Street - is half a block from the summit of Russian Hill.
 The true summit lies at Vallejo between Taylor and Jones.
 Also seen here are the cross streets of Pacific Avenue and Broadway.
 Ina Coolbrith Park is located just across the Vallejo stairs from the house seen in the upper left corner - The House of the Flag.

 Today the 225 step Vallejo Stairs are on both sides of Taylor Street.
 The House of the Flag is on the SE corner of the Vallejo stairs and Taylor Street.
 It was named a San Francisco landmark in 1972 and has become part of the lore of this special neighborhood which was home to a coterie of the most creative and interesting San Franciscans of their time.
 It also largely survived the fire and has many pre-earthquake buildings still standing watch from the top of Russian Hill.

 Some stories that couldn't make the book in full ... but need to be told!
 Editors welcomed - sign up below.